Electronic Schedule K-1s

 The partnership also must provide each partner with a statement with specific disclosures, including the length of the consent, the procedures for withdrawing the consent and a description of the hardware and software necessary to access the electronic K-1s.

 You should consult us or your accountants if you want to send K-1s to your partners only electronically.
 This letter only generally summarizes the ruling’s requirements and is not intended as specific or complete advice.
-Please contact John Broadhurst, Geoff Haynes, Carolyn Reiser, Neil Koren, Jim Frolik, Christina Hamilton, Joan Grant or Lyn Roberts of our office with any questions.
+Please contact John Broadhurst, Carolyn Reiser, Neil Koren, Jim Frolik, Christina Hamilton or Joan Grant of our office with any questions.

 CIRCULAR 230 DISCLOSURE: This letter was not written to be used, and it cannot be used, to avoid imposition of penalties under the Internal Revenue Code.